kirillmurashov/vue-drag-resize/README.md

 <h1 align="center">Vue-drag-resize</h1>

-> Vue2 Component for draggable and resizable elements.
+> Vue Component for draggable and resizable elements.

 ## Table of Contents